Immune Thrombocytopenic Purpura

 - Treating infection.
 If an infection is causing ITP, then treating the infection may help increase your platelet count.

 - Platelet transfusion.
-This may be needed if you have severe bleeding or are about to have surgery.
+This treatment may be needed if you have severe bleeding or are about to have surgery.

 - Rituximab.
 This medicine is an antibody made in a lab.
 It slows the antiplatelet antibody production.